ShaikZubedaTabassum/java-lab-cse-g-5fa/ADDTIONAL EXPERIMENT/README.md

 # EXPERIMENT-5
-# Tilte: write a Java program that reads information about all the players and
+# Tilte: write a Java program that reads information about all the players
-print team-wise list containing names of players with their batting average
 # SourceCode:
 ``` java
 class Cricket {